 Since the implementation of the Honor and Integrity System in 1999, Honor and Integrity System staff have emphasized a student development perspective in adjudicating those found in violation of the Honor Pledge.

 General Format of Honor Council Hearings

 Listing of Honor Pledge violations by year since 1999.

-Definitions of terms used by the K-State Honor & Integrity System.
+Definitions of terms used by the K-State Honor and Integrity System.

-Common forms used by the Honor & Integrity System.
+Common forms used by the Honor and Integrity System.

 Studies conducted at K-State, about K-State faculty and students.

-The Honor & Integrity System constitution provides for the Director to make annual reports on the status of cases, as well as changes made to the constitution and investigation and adjudication procedures.
+The Honor and Integrity System constitution provides for the Director to make annual reports on the status of cases, as well as changes made to the constitution and investigation and adjudication procedures.